 The AM and PM peak hour and daily total traffic generation of the project shall be calculated using rates as specified by the County of Orange.
+Typically, these values will be derived from the Trip Generation Manual published by the Institute of Transportation Engineers.
+Trip generation should be displayed for the AM and PM peak hours as well as for the Daily time period.

 In the event a land use is proposed for which no reliable generation rate is available from the County, the generation rate used may be derived from independent empirical studies subject to approval by the County.
-If the proposed project contains mixed land uses (such as commercial, residential, office or industrial) resulting in expected trips wholly internal to the project, the percentage of internal trips shall be approved by the County prior to proceeding with the analysis.
+If the proposed project contains mixed land uses (such as commercial, residential, office or industrial) resulting in expected trips wholly internal to the project, the applicant shall describe the rationale for the trip reduction along with any supporting documentation.
+The percentage of internal trips shall be approved by the County prior to proceeding with the analysis.
+Similar reductions for "pass-by" trips, transit trip or other reductions (such as telecommute) should be included in the trip generation table along with supporting documentation.